 There is an interesting, even ironic contradiction that she generates in this work.
 Busts are usually synonymous with a certain kind of pompousness and authority on behalf of the sitter.
-Yet, this is one of very few occasions where we see not a president, leader, or prevalent historical figure, but a boy from a working class family.
-According to the coordinator for the first monographic exhibition on Augusta Savage, Wendy Ikemoto, children visitors in particular are enchanted by the bust – after all, it is not often that kids get to see themselves in modern art.
+Yet, this is one of the very few occasions where we see not a president, leader, or prevalent historical figure, but a boy from a working-class family.
+According to the coordinator for the first monographic exhibition on Augusta Savage, Wendy Ikemoto, children visitors, in particular, are enchanted by the bust – after all, it is not often that kids get to see their portraits in modern art.

 Savage was tireless, and she had to be.
 Thanks to her hard work and unbreakable spirit, she achieved artistic recognition and merit during her lifetime.
 The 1962 New York Times obituary on her writes “AUGUSTA SAVAGE, 62, SCULPTOR, IS DEAD”*.
 This is no small feat for an artist who dealt with extreme racism, sexism and poverty during her lifetime.
 The only support Savage enjoyed was that of her community.

-The sculptor is increasingly gaining the acknowledgement she deserves, albeit posthumously.
-Her home in Saugerties, New York, is an officially registered historical sight as "the Augusta Savage House and Studio".
+The sculptor is increasingly gaining the acknowledgment she deserves, albeit posthumously.
+Her home in Saugerties, New York, is an officially registered historical sight as the Augusta Savage House and Studio.
 Savage was also included in the Florida Artists Hall of Fame in 2008.
-As for her birth place in Green Cove Springs, Florida, there is now a community center with her name.
+As for her birthplace in Green Cove Springs, Florida, there is now a community center with her name.
 There are still questions pertaining to the whereabouts of her sculptures, with some occasionally resurfacing in auctions.
 The likeliest possibility is that most of them were destroyed.